Carlos Antonio López: Political career

-During López’s presidency, Paraguay’s economy saw unprecedented growth.
-He signed commercial treaties with Brazil in 1850; Great Britain, France, and the United States in 1853; and Argentina in 1856.
+During his presidency, Paraguay’s economy saw unprecedented growth.
+He signed commercial treaties with Brazil in 1850, with Great Britain, France and the United States in 1853, and with and Argentina in 1856.
 His government worked to improve infrastructure and transportation within the country through the establishment of a new railroad line and steamship river routes.
 López also encouraged public education through the expansion of primary schools and the reopening of the seminary he attended as a young man, which increased literacy throughout the country.
+Textile factories and shipyards for shipbuilding were established, and agriculture was promoted.
+National production of yerba mate, tobacco, and timber once again sought foreign markets.
+One of its most famous projects was the Ybycuí Iron Foundry, where iron tools and cannons were produced.

 His eldest son, Francisco Solano López (1827–1870), succeeded him as president after his death.
 A barrio of Asuncion is named after him.

-Sources on his life are scarce.
-For a brief modern biography see Bealer, Lewis W. "Carlos Antonio Lopez, Organizer and Dictator of the Paraguayan Republic" (Chapter Eleven, pages 136-153) in South American Dictators During the First Century of Independence, edited by A. Curtis Wilgus (George Washington University Press, 1937; reissued by Russell & Russell Inc., 1963).
-Bealer cites Captain Richard F. Burton's Letters from the Battlefields of Paraguay (London, 1870) as his primary source of factual information, though for those who read Spanish, he cites in the positive Andres Gelly's El Paraguay (Paris, 1926), who was Lopez's minister at Rio de Janeiro, as a good source for information "on developments to 1848".
-Bealer claims Washburn's History of Paraguay (2 vols., Boston, 1871) is "woefully unreliable and biased except where direct quotation is made".